rvagg/archived-prr/README.md

 prr(obj, { one: 'one', two: 'two' }, { enumerable: true, writable: true })
 ```

+### Simplify!

-But obviously, having to write out the full options object makes it nearly as bad as the original `Object.defineProperty()` so we can **simplify**.
+But obviously, having to write out the full options object makes it nearly as bad as the original `Object.defineProperty()` so we can simplify.

 As an alternative method we can use an options string where each character represents a option: `'e'=='enumerable'`, `'c'=='configurable'` and `'w'=='writable'`: